RIE Parenting: What It Is, How It Works, Pros & Cons

 3. You Let Your Child Express Their Emotions

 Sometimes parents panic when they see a crying toddler or infant.
 They rock the baby, bounce him/her, and do whatever it takes to cheer them up and make them stop crying.
-Although as parents you may think of it as a normal response, kids perceive it differently.
+Although, as parents, you may think of it as a normal response, kids perceive it differently.
 By asking them to stop crying, you let them know that it’s not okay to express those emotions.
-RIE parenting, on other hand, allows kids to feel pain, grief, happiness, joy, and a host of various emotions.
-When your child feels sad and wants to cry, you let them cry and not prevent it.
-You let them know it’s okay to feel that way and in this manner, they learn to not bottle up their feelings and cope healthily.
+RIE parenting, on the other hand, allows kids to feel pain, grief, happiness, joy, and a host of various emotions.
+When your child feels sad and wants to cry, you let them cry and do not prevent it.
+You let them know it’s okay to feel that way, and in this manner, they learn not to bottle up their feelings and cope healthily.

 4. Be a Role Model for Your Child

 In RIE parenting, you don’t merely teach your kids.
 You teach them by example.
 Parents who use the RIE parenting style often take care of themselves, exercise, and stick to their schedules.
 Kids emulate them.
 And when it comes to punishments, there aren’t any.
 You enforce boundaries instead.
-For example, if your child skimps on the sleep they will be told to wake up anyway despite the discomfort.
-This teaches discipline instead of punishments so that they learn from their experiences and don’t do it again (or at least don’t do it that much often).
+For example, if your child skimps on sleep, they will be told to wake up anyway, despite the discomfort.
+This teaches discipline instead of punishments so that they learn from their experiences and don’t do it again (or at least don’t do it that often).

 Ways to Implement RIE Parenting